manya-bansal/mosaic-artifact/README.md

 login to our AWS instance.
 This machine has access to the GPU used in the paper and we pre-built all external software libraries.**

-We have provided login instructions to three AWS instances in the bidding instructions for the artifact evaluation.
+We have provided login instructions (username, password, and host) to three AWS instances in the bidding instructions for the artifact evaluation.
+**Please do not run benchmarks in parallel.
+This will introduce noise, and the graph output may vary.
+This includes multiple reviewers who may be running benchmarks on the same machine, therefore, we recommend one machine per reviewer at a time.**

 If a non-reviewer would like to run this artifact using Docker, please refer to [these instructions](DOCKER.md).